 If you find that you don’t like your whiskey neat, that’s totally fine.
-With the high alcohol content (approx. 40% – 43% ABV) and bold flavor profiles, a glass of straight whiskey can be like a slap in the face to your taste buds.
+With the high alcohol content (approximately 40 percent to 43 percent ABV) and bold flavor profiles, a glass of straight whiskey can be like a slap in the face to your taste buds.
 In order to get more of a warm hug experience, why not try adding a little water?

 If you’re new to the world of whiskey, you might roll your eyes at the prospect of adding a few drops of water.
 How could a drop of water make a difference?

-“A splash of water can be a great thing,” says Tardie, eschewing his purism.
+“A splash of water can be a great thing,” says Tardie.
 “A little water releases the hydrophobic (water repellent) elements in the glass, allowing you to detect more aromatics on the nose and, by lowering the alcohol content, it can allow you to taste more flavors on your palate.”

-The easiest way to add drops to your whiskey is with a glass of water and a straw.
+The easiest way to go about this is with a glass of water and a straw.
 Simply add a drop, give your whiskey a swirl, take a sip, and repeat until you find the pleasing flavors you’re looking for.
 The bigger the splash, the more diluted your whiskey will become, achieving the effect of ice without the chilling refreshment.

 Ordering a whiskey “on the rocks” may sound cool, but it may not necessarily be what you want.
 “Ice actually numbs your palate and dulls the flavors,” Tardie laments.
 “But hey, sometimes you just want a cold glass of whiskey — I say go for it.”